Chromodyne/c-prog-modern-approach/ch22/Exercises/readme.md

 ```C
 printf("%d %s",(widget == 1 ?
 1 : widget), (widget == 1 ? "widget\n" : "widgets\n"));
 ```
 We can easily implement this functionality using a couple of ternary operations (`?`).
-We can also condense theses statements further by always using the value of `widget` and appending an `s` onto the end of our string if necessary; however, I have devised the about solution to be as easy to read as possible.
+We can also condense theses statements further by always using the value of `widget` and appending an `s` onto the end of our string if necessary; however, I have devised the above solution to be as easy to read as possible.

 ---